A Tennessee native, Catey formed an early connection to the outdoors and first attended Tremont Institute in the sixth grade with her school.

 Tonya CampbellDirector of Finance and Administration

-Tonya grew up froggin’ and fishin’ in the Great Lakes of the upper penisula of Michigan.
+Tonya grew up froggin’ and fishin’ in the Great Lakes of the upper peninsula of Michigan.
 Love for the outdoors was instilled at an early age.
-She holds a Bachelors of Science in Accounting from Lake Superior State University and most recently, a Masters in Nonprofit Management and Leadership from Capella.
-She enjoys camping, hiking, biking, running and reading.
+She holds a Bachelors of Science in Accounting and a Masters in Nonprofit Management and Leadership.
+She enjoys camping, hiking, biking, running, reading, and loves to bake!
 But most of all, she enjoys being still in the mountains, engulfed in its beauty.

 Elizabeth DavisField Programs Specialist